Trump's pick for new CIA chief dogged by secret prisons

 A CIA spokesman had no immediate comment.

-“Ms. Haspel’s background makes her unsuitable to serve as CIA director,” said Democrat Ron Wyden, a member of the Senate Intelligence Committee.
+Democrats voiced opposition, including their top person on the Senate Intelligence Committee, Mark Warner, who said senators had “a lot of questions” about Haspel and they “deserved to have those questions answered, in an open hearing setting.”

-Senate Intelligence Committee Chairman Richard Burr promised to support her nomination and said he was “proud” of her work.
+Committee Chairman Richard Burr, a Republican, promised to support her nomination and said he was “proud” of her work.

-If confirmed, however, Haspel would face immediate tests on policy, said three current intelligence officials.
-One is whether she and Defense Secretary Jim Mattis can prepare Trump adequately for his planned meeting with North Korean leader Kim Jong Un, they said, speaking on the condition of anonymity.
+If confirmed, Haspel would face immediate tests on policy, said three current intelligence officials.
+One is whether she and Defense Secretary Jim Mattis can prepare Trump adequately for his planned meeting with North Korean leader Kim Jong Un, they said, speaking on condition of anonymity.

 A second, they said, is if she can help persuade Trump that Russian President Vladimir Putin is an increasingly aggressive adversary, and that failing to confront him would weaken U.S. relations with its closest allies and with the CIA’s most valuable partners.